scg-unibe-ch/ese2016-team8/baseProject/task 5 - usability/scenarios.md

 ### Results
 User has bought the offer.

-The user's outbox should show that he has sent an e-mail to the provider.
+Thy user's outbox should show that he has sent an e-mail to the provider.

 ## 2: Bidding on an object, getting overbid, and then winning.

 ### PreState
-The user starts on the page for a **specific object**, which can only be **obtained by bidding**.
+Thy user starts on the page for a **specific object**, which can only be **obtained by bidding**.

-Further the more, the user is at the moment the highest bidder.
+Furthermore, thy user is at the moment the highest bidder.

 There are 10 minutes remaining for the **object**, then the bid-time has run out.